 The NZAOC in conjunction with the NZAOD in New Zealand and the NZEF NZAOC would continue to support New Zealand’s war effort up to the end of the war, and then play a significant role in the demobilisation of New Zealand’s Forces, and the return, inspection, repair and redistribution of equipment.
 As the NZEF demobilised, the NZAOC absorbed some of the men who had served with the NZEF NZAOC providing much operation experience which became invaluable as both the NZAOD and NZAOC consolidated their position and started to centralise themselves as an organisation in Trentham, Burnham and Auckland.

-Badges of the NZAOC are detailed in my earlier Blog Ordnance Badges of New Zealand 1916-1996.
+Badges of the NZAOC are covered in detail at Ordnance Badges of New Zealand 1916-1996.

 On 27th of June 1924, the regulations establishing the NZAOD and NZAOC on the 7th of June 1917 were revoked, and the NZAOD was reconstituted as part of the New Zealand Army Ordnance Corps resulting in one Ordnance organisation for the New Zealand Permanent Forces .